-Whether you agree or not, Netflix has more or less captured the essence of the Korean film industry with an unlimited supply of Korean dramas, movies, and documentaries to begin with.
-Not only many of them are exclusive only to Netflix, but most of them have so far been unheard of, due to reasons like them being limited releases or restricted for only Korean television etc. The wait is apparently over and on Netflix US, as of today, there are more than 40 different Korean television dramas can be binge-watched for no reason.
-Like Korean movies, either romance dramas or thrillers, Korean television film industry too, has flourished over the years, with filmmakers venturing into various genres like crime, horror, etc. along with the usual comedies and teenage romance dramas, which continue to be the most popular genres in Korean television so far.
+Whether you agree or not, Netflix has more or less captured the essence of the Korean film industry with an unlimited supply of Korean dramas, movies, and documentaries.
+Not only many of them are exclusive to Netflix, but most of them have so far been unheard of, due to reasons like them being limited releases or restricted for only Korean television, etc. The wait is apparently over and on Netflix US, there are more than 40 different Korean television dramas that can be binge-watched.

 20. Can We Get Married?
 (2012)